apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 Editor type `globs` maps to the Crawlee's [GlobInput](https://crawlee.dev/api/core#GlobInput) used by the [UrlPatterObject](https://crawlee.dev/api/core#UrlPatternObject).

-Editor type `select` gives the user option to pick items from a select allowing multiple choices.
-Please check this example of how to define the multiselect field
+Editor type `select` allows the user to pick items from a select, providing multiple choices.
+Please check this example of how to define the multiselect field:

 ```json
 {